Kshitij1917/Codsoft/README.md

 # Contributing
 Contributions are welcome!
 If you have any suggestions, improvements, or bug fixes, feel free to open an issue or submit a pull request.

+# Course Registration System in Java
+The Course Registration System is a Java-based console application designed to manage course registrations for students.
+It allows students to view available courses, register for courses, drop courses, and view their registration details.
+The system is built using object-oriented programming principles and provides a user-friendly interface for managing course enrollments.

+# Features
+1. Course Database:
+2. Stores course information such as course code, title, description, capacity, and schedule.
+3. Tracks the number of registered students and available slots for each course.
+4. Student Database:
+5. Stores student information such as student ID, name, and registered courses.
+6. Course Listing:
+7. Displays all available courses with details such as title, description, schedule, and available slots.
+8. Student Registration:
+9. Allows students to register for a course if there are available slots.
+10. Updates the course and student records accordingly.
+11. Course Removal:
+12. Allows students to drop a course they have registered for.
+13. Updates the course and student records accordingly.
+14. Student Details:
+15. Displays a student's registered courses and other details.

+# How It Works
+1. The program initializes with a set of predefined courses and students.
+2. The user is presented with a menu of options:
+3. Display Available Courses: Shows all courses with their details and available slots.
+4. Register for a Course: Allows a student to register for a course by entering their student ID and the course code.
+5. Drop a Course: Allows a student to drop a course by entering their student ID and the course code.
+6. Display Student Details: Shows a student's registered courses and other details.
+7. Exit: Exits the program.
+8. The program validates user input and ensures that students cannot register for courses that are full or drop courses they are not registered for.

+# Code Structure
+1. Course Class:
+2. Represents a course with attributes such as course code, title, description, capacity, schedule, and registered students.
+3. Provides methods to register and drop students and to check available slots.
+4. Student Class:
+5. Represents a student with attributes such as student ID, name, and registered courses.
+6. Provides methods to register and drop courses.
+7. CourseRegistrationSystem Class:
+8. The main class that runs the course registration system.
+9. Uses a Scanner to take user input and a Map to store courses and students.
+10. Displays the menu, handles user input, and performs the requested operations.

+# Example Output
+1. ----- Course Registration System -----
+2. 1.
+Display Available Courses
+3. 2.
+Register for a Course
+4. 3.
+Drop a Course
+5. 4.
+Display Student Details
+6. 5.
+Exit
+7. Enter your choice: 1
+8. ----- Available Courses -----
+9. CSCI101 - Introduction to Computer Science
+10. Description: Basic concepts of programming and algorithms.
+11. Schedule: Mon/Wed 10:00 AM - 11:30 AM
+12. Available Slots: 30/30
+13. MATH101 - Calculus I
+14. Description: Introduction to differential and integral calculus.
+15. Schedule: Tue/Thu 1:00 PM - 2:30 PM
+16. Available Slots: 25/25
+17. PHYS101 - Physics I
+18. Description: Fundamentals of mechanics and thermodynamics.
+19. Schedule: Mon/Wed 3:00 PM - 4:30 PM
+20. Available Slots: 20/20
+21. Enter your choice: 2
+22. Enter your Student ID: 1001
+23. Enter the Course Code to register: CSCI101
+24. Registration successful!
+25. Enter your choice: 4
+26. Enter your Student ID: 1001
+27. ----- Student Details -----
+28. Student ID: 1001
+29. Name: Alice Johnson
+30. Registered Courses: [CSCI101]
+31. How to Run
+32. Ensure you have the Java Development Kit (JDK) installed on your system.
+33. Clone this repository or download the CourseRegistrationSystem.java file.
+34. Open a terminal or command prompt and navigate to the directory containing the CourseRegistrationSystem.java file.
+35. Compile the Java file using the following command: javac CourseRegistrationSystem.java
+36. Run the compiled program using: java CourseRegistrationSystem
+37. Follow the on-screen instructions to interact with the system.
+38. Customization
+39. You can extend the program by adding features like:
+40. A larger set of courses and students.
+41. Input validation for course codes and student IDs.
+42. A graphical user interface (GUI) using Java Swing or JavaFX.
+43. Saving and loading data from a file or database.

+# Contributing
+Contributions are welcome!
+If you have any suggestions, improvements, or bug fixes, feel free to open an issue or submit a pull request.